Turmeric for Rheumatoid Arthritis: What Current Research Is Exploring

 - Clinical studies often require consistent dosing

-- Curcumin’s natural absorption is low
+- Curcumin’s natural absorption is limited

 This is why many formulas also include BioPerine® (piperine), which has been shown to support curcumin absorption.

-Related article:
+Related articles:

 → How BioPerine® Helps Curcumin Absorption